Animated Tales of the World

 Animated Tales of the World is a 2001 animated series that aired on HBO and S4C.
 It was produced by Children's Television Trust International and Christmas Films for S4C and Channel 4.
-The series is an anthology serie adapting a unique story from different countries around the world, with each episode having a different art and animation style.
+The series is an anthology series adapting a unique story from different countries around the world, with each episode having a different art and animation style.
 It has the largest co-production in the history of broadcast television, involving 39 countries.